mrsilver76/tunelift/README.md

 ### 📖 Help

 - **`-h`, `--help`**
-  Displays the full help text with all available options and usage examples.
+  Displays the full help text with all available options.

+## Questions/problems?

+Please raise an issue at https://github.com/mrsilver76/tunelift/issues.

+## Future improvements

+Possible future improvements can be found at https://github.com/mrsilver76/tunelift/labels/enhancement.
+Unless there is significant interest, it's doubtful I'll implement many of them as the program in its current form seems to suit me just fine.

+## Version history

+### 0.0.1 (xx November 2024)
+- Initial release.